PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-21-things-to-consider-using-phpfastcgi.markdown

 ## Memory Segregation

 Static memory and global variables are well documented enemies.
-If you intend to create a FastCGI application, you should avoid these like the plague.
+If you intend to create a FastCGI application, you should avoid these like the plague (that includes $_SESSION, $_POST, $_GET, etc...).

 Any scenario where a HTTP request could influence, interfere or read memory that is shared by a later (or earlier) HTTP request is an opportunity for an attacker.